sebastianrein/eulex-build/README.md

 - **📄 Comprehensive Text Extraction**: Extract structured text from recitals, articles, and annexes
 - **🔗 Relationship Mapping**: Automatically capture citations, amendments, repeals, and other inter-document relationships
-- **⚡ Parallel Processing**: Efficient multi-threaded processing for large-scale datasets
 - **📊 Multiple Export Formats**: Export to CSV, Parquet, and SQLite for seamless integration with your analysis workflow
 - **🔍 EuroVoc Integration**: Filter documents by policy domain using EU's multilingual thesaurus
-- **📝 Detailed Documentation**: Auto-generated README files explain your dataset structure and provenance
+- **📝 Detailed Documentation**: Logging files explain your dataset structure and provenance

 ## Installation